mechevarria/ocp-s2i-docker/README.md

 * [s2i](https://github.com/openshift/source-to-image) as the build tool using docker

 ## Usage

-Each folder has numbered bash scripts that are used to build the same basic Java Webapp in multiple ways and run using your local docker instance.
-By using the Container Development Kit registry you can easily spin up the application in Openshift as well via the web console.
+Each folder has bash scripts that are used to build the same basic Java Webapp in multiple ways to deploy on Openshift.
+By linking your local docker to the Container Development Kit registry you can easily spin up the application in Openshift as well via `docker run`

-The **s2i** directory does a full build from source and includes an additional script to enable remote debugging, `openshift-debug.sh` and hot deploying changes from an exploded WAR `openshift-hotdeploy`
+The **s2i** directory does a full build from source and includes an additional script,  **.s2i/bin/assemble**,  to enable remote debugging.
+You can then use `openshift-debug.sh` to debug in your local IDE and hot deploying changes as a WAR with `openshift-hotdeploy`

-The **builder** directory is based on the scaffolding providing from the **s2i** create command
+The **s2i-binary** directory is the same as the s2i folder, but skips the maven build and copies over the war file.
+Debugging is also enabled via the **.s2i/bin/assemable** script

+The **docker** directory uses a docker file to build the application and pushes to the local docker registry.
+If linked to Openshift, the image can be deployed using the web console or `oc` tool.